ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Limiting the Number of Simultaneous Sessions {#flow-control-limit-sessions}

-This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/3 connection.
+This document defines a SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/3 connection.
 The client MUST NOT open more simultaneous sessions than indicated in the server SETTINGS parameter.
 The server MUST NOT close